The Cost of a Cloud Migration

-Understanding current IT Infrastructure costs
+Understanding Current IT Infrastructure costs

-In order to conduct a cost-benefit analysis for cloud migration, your organization needs to have a clear idea of what your current costs are for your IT operations.
-A thorough breakdown of your current costs will benefit you in two important ways: First, you’ll get a clear idea of just how much you spend, and second, you’ll begin to see what your operations in the cloud would look like, especially revealing how much your operations will require in terms of cloud resources.
-There are two areas you need to consider:
+In order to do a cost-benefit analysis for cloud migration, your company must first have a comprehensive understanding of its existing IT costs.
+A detailed analysis of your existing expenses can assist you in two ways: First, you’ll get a clear picture of how much you spend, and second, you’ll start to understand how your operations might appear in the cloud, including how much cloud resources your operations would demand.

 During the migration process, you will pay a fee to move your data, but you’ll also still be running your regular operations even as the migration project is underway.
 In addition, as data is being migrated, you need to be sure that the data you have remaining on-prem and what you’ve already moved to the cloud environment remain in sync with one another.
 This is one of the biggest costs of the migration process because it involves a lot of labor to ensure that you maintain the integrity of your data.

+Migrating to the cloud can feel overwhelming.
+There are stability concerns, cost concerns, and most importantly security concerns.
+The Touchstone Security team can help alleviate those concerns and prepare your businesses to migrate to the cloud.
+We offer fully managed cloud migration services.
 If you’re interested in exploring the benefits of migrating to the cloud infrastructure with a team you can trust, schedule a complimentary call with one of our experts.

 For many clients, a successful cloud migration reduces cost, improves scalability, and significantly reduces the risk of a cyber incident that could derail your business.